 While not every single individual may be immune, the group as a whole has protection.
 This is because there are fewer high-risk people overall.
 The infection rates drop, and the disease peters out.

 Herd immunity protects at-risk populations.
 These include babies and those whose immune systems are weak and can’t get resistance on their own.

 How Do You Achieve Herd Immunity?

 You can develop resistance naturally.
 When your body is exposed to a virus or bacteria, it makes antibodies to fight off the infection.
 When you recover, your body keeps these antibodies.
 Your body will defend against another infection.
 This is what stopped the Zika virus outbreak in Brazil.
 Two years after the outbreak began, 63% of the population had had exposure to the virus.
 Researchers think the community reached the right level for herd immunity.

 Vaccines can also build resistance.
 They make your body think a virus or bacteria has infected it.
 You don’t get sick, but your immune system still makes protective antibodies.
 The next time your body meets that bacteria or virus, it’s ready to fight it off.
 This is what stopped polio in the United States.

 When does a community reach herd immunity?
 It depends on the reproduction number, or R0.
 The R0 tells you the average number of people that a single person with the virus can infect if those people aren’t already immune.
 The higher the R0, the more people need to be resistant to reach herd immunity.

-Researchers think that the R0 for COVID-19 is between 2 and 3.
-This means that one person can infect two to three other people.
-It also means 50% to 67% of the population would need to be resistant before herd immunity kicks in and the infection rates start to go down.
+In 2020, researchers estimated the R0 for COVID-19 to be between 2 and 3.
+This meant that one person could infect 2 to 3 other people.
+It also meant that 50% to 67% of the population would need to be resistant before herd immunity would kick in and infection rates started to go down.